momer/nutch-selenium-grid-plugin/README.md

 ant runtime
 ```

-G) Start your web crawl (Ensure that you followed the above steps and have started your xvfb display as shown above)
+G) Start your web crawl (Ensure that you followed the above steps and that your Selenium-Hub / Selenium-Node set-up is running)
 ```
 NUTCH_HOME/runtime/local/bin/crawl /opt/apache-nutch-2.2.1/urls/ webpage $NUTCH_SOLR_SERVER $NUTCH_CRAWL_DEPTH
 ```